phaustin/pyman/Book/chap2/chap2_basics.rst

 Let's work through an example to see how scripting works.
 Suppose you are going on a road trip and you would like to estimate how long the drive will take, how much gas you will need, and the cost of the gas.
 It's a simple calculation.
 As inputs, you will need the distance of the trip, your average speed, the cost of gasoline, and the mileage of your car.

 Writing a script to do these calculations is straightforward.
-First, launch Canopy and open the code editor.
-You should see a tab with the word ``untitled`` at the top left of the code editor pane (see :ref:`fig-CanopyWindow`).
-If you don't, go to the ``File`` menu and select ``New File``.
-Use the mouse to place your cursor at the top of the code editor pane.
-Enter the following code and *save the code* in a file called ``myTrip.py`` in the ``PyProgs`` folder you created earlier.
-This stores your script (or program) on your computer's disk.
-The exact name of the file is not important but the extension ``.py`` is essential.
-It tells the computer, and more importantly Python, that this is a Python program.
+First, launch Spyder and open the code editor.
+Enter the following in the editor pane:

 .. sourcecode:: python